onap/ccsdk-oran/docs/offeredapis/offeredapis.rst

 A1 Policy Management Service API ................................

-The A1 Policy Management Service API is described in more detail in `A1 Policy Management Service API (html) <./pms-api.html>`_
+The new "V3" A1 PolicyManagementService, ServiceRegistry, Configuration, NearRT-RIC Repository, and Health Check APIs (NBI) are described in more detail in `A1 Policy Management Service API (html) <./pms-api.html>`_

-A1 PolicyManagementService, ServiceRegistry, Configuration, and NearRT-RIC Repository API version 3 is described in more detail at `A1 Policy Management Service API V3 (html) <./pms-api-v3.html>`_
+The older A1PolicyManagementService, ServiceRegistry, Configuration, NearRT-RIC Repository, Health Check APIs, and Admin/Actuator APIs are described in more detail at `A1 Policy Management Service API "V3" (html) <./pms-api-v3.html>`_

 .. _a1_adapter_api: